18F/development-guide/_pages/workflow.md

 * When in doubt, use feature branches and [**gitflow**](http://nvie.com/posts/a-successful-git-branching-model/) as your branch naming scheme.
 * Follow [this
   guidance](http://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html) about **good commit messages**.
 * Consider using [Allstar](https://github.com/ossf/allstar) to enforce consistent branch protection rules or to require commit signing on all repositories in your organization.
+For example, see the [Allstar configuration](https://github.com/cloud-gov/.allstar) that the cloud.gov team is using.

 ## Code style